 Longitudinal studies are needed to clarify this association, and health education materials should inform men of the potential for increased risk of infection with rectal douching”.
 Finally, we understand what this is all about.
 When having anal sex, as the receptive partner, you want to be comfortable and sure everything is clean below.
 We get it.
 Also, there’s a lot of pressure on bottoms to be perfect for inspection.
 But, these are unreasonable expectations that others and we place on ourselves.
 Here are some techniques that you can perform to see if you are ready to step away from the water hose for good and live a douche-free life.

-- Get some alone time with your favourite dildo (you know the one)
+- Get some alone time with your favorite dildo (you know the one)

 - Using the methods listed above, see if you are “clean” enough for the real thing

 - If not, try to find out why.
-Is it diet, stress, lack of bowel movement?
+Is it diet, stress, or lack of bowel movement?

 - Give yourself time to adjust to this new reality.
 It may be quick or slow